meowyx/gaia-toolkit/README.md

 1. Check your system's RAM
 2. Show available model categories
 3. Let you select a specific model
-4. Install and configure the GaiaNet node
+4. Install and configure the gaia node
 5. Start the node with your selected model

 ### Safety Features